custom-components/authenticated/README.md

   region: california
 ```

-If not disabled, you will also be presented with a `persistant_notification` about the event:\
+If not disabled, you will also be presented with a `persistent_notification` about the event:\
 ![notification](/img/persistant_notification.png)

 ## Debug logging